dddrrreee/cs140e-23win/labs/18-equiv-os/README.md

 the tests pass.
 As is: `make` in `code` should complete without panics.

-The bad news: the reason its short is that the code is not clean and simple.
-It needs another day of hacking.
+The bad news: the reason its short is that the code is ugly and overly complex.
+It needs another day of hacking to make it about half the size.
 So, all you have to do today is try to drop in a few of your old implementations and replace mine.  none of the hashes should change.
+You can treat the code as a big test case; or you can go into it and add things.
+The absolutely fantastic thing is that equivalance checking will find your mistakes aggressively (it did mine!).

 The big picture:
   - This is a heavily modified version of lab 11 (the equivalance) process